shadyvalleyfarm/shadyvalleyfarm.github.io/about/index.md

 past year we have been expanding our own knowledge and intend on sharing that with the internet community through a special section on this web site.

+## Our Mission

+Our mission is to raise happy, healthy, friendly, and overall wonderful goats.
+We aim to improve all breeds we raise through thoughtful breedings and education of ourselves and others